brycewray/hugo-site/content/posts/2019/07/lessons-learned/index.md

 First, understand how easy we Hugo users have it where SCSS/Sass compatibility is concerned.
 Thanks to the out-of-the-box [Hugo Pipes](https://gohugo.io/hugo-pipes) functionality, [all](https://gohugo.io/hugo-pipes/scss-sass) you have to do is put your SCSS/Sass files in your Hugo install's `/assets` directory and then call to them in templates like this (this is from my own templates, with *ofotigrid.scss*[^ofoti] being the name of my primary SCSS file that `@import`s in content from its fellow SCSS files within `/assets/scss`):

 [^ofoti]: That weird file name is from when I originally had considered calling this site *ofoti.com* --- a domain which I own --- with *OFOTI* standing whimsically for *Old Fart on the Internet*.
-However, I thought better of it, especially after I learned that the name *Ofoti* had, in fact, [already been used as the title of a prize-winning play](https://en.wikipedia.org/wiki/John_Wheatcroft).
+However, I thought better of it, especially after I learned that the name *Ofoti* (albeit in an alternate spelling) had, in fact, [already been used as the title of a prize-winning play](https://www.imdb.com/title/tt1009715/).

 ```go-html-template
 <!-- CSS/SCSS -->